biocodellc/ontology-data-pipeline/README.md

    * `Integer` - Checks that all values are integers.
 Will coerce values to integers if possible
    * `Float` - Checks that all values are floating point numbers (ex.
 1.00).
 Will coerce values to floats if possible

 2. Any file specified in `rules.csv` `list` column is required.
-Each file contains a single column 1 field per line.
+The file expects the following columns:

+    * `field` - Specifies a valid value.
+This is the values expected in the input data file
+    * `defined_by` - Optional value which will replace the field when writing triples